Plantar Fasciitis Self-Care Guide to Help Manage Pain

 5. Foot Soaks to Relax Muscles

-Soaking your feet in warm water with Epsom salts is another plantar fasciitis self-care method to consider.
-Epsom salts contain magnesium sulfate, which helps relax muscles and reduce inflammation, making them ideal for managing plantar fasciitis symptoms.
+Soaking your feet in warm water with Epsom salts is another plantar fasciitis self-care method many people use to relax tired feet.
+Epsom salts contain magnesium sulfate, and many people find that Epsom salt soaks help their feet feel more relaxed after a long day.
+While there is little scientific evidence for reducing inflammation, foot soaks can be a comforting part of your routine for managing plantar fasciitis symptoms.

 For your foot soak, fill a container or your tub with warm water.
 Add a few tablespoons of Epsom salts and soak your feet for 15 to 20 minutes.
 It’s perfect as part of a relaxing night time routine or other end-of-the-day home remedies for swollen feet.
 For added benefits, consider adding essential oils like lavender or eucalyptus to the water, as well.
 These oils have natural anti-inflammatory properties that will add to your plantar fasciitis self-care regimen.